pete-gordon/oricutron/ReadMe.txt

 * save on disk any modification into RAM bank (whic could emulate RAM saved with battery)
 * ch376 is not fully supported in the emulation mode.
 There is a lot of others functionnalities which are missing on ch376 emulation

+To activate the plugin, you must activate twilighte_board option in oricutron.cfg

+Update twilighte.cfg plugin in plugins/twilighte_card/twilighte.cfg if you want to load others roms.

+For basic11 rom which handles joysticks and .tap load from sdcard or usbdrive, you have to download basic.tgz here : http://repo.orix.oric.org/dists/official/tgz/6502/
+And you need to replace twilbankrom06 with the rom in basic11.tgz.

 ROM patch files